"You feel like making cookies. But nobody wants to eat your cookies."

 Noodle Implements: The Elder Pledge is apparently a ritual involving anti-aging cream, cookie batter mixed in the moonlight, and a live chicken.
 The Elder Covenant, similarly, involves cursed laxatives, century-old cacao beans, and an infant.

 Obvious Rule Patch: The Speed Baking and Hardcore Baking shadow achievements could originally be obtained very easily with enough Heavenly Chips, until the heavenly chip mechanic was tweaked to only activate after purchasing specific upgrades and the entire speed baking series was tweaked to specifically require not having any of those upgrades.
 Another related to a particular bug with how imported/exported saves would deal with wrinklers.
-It was possible, via using different computers/browsers, to save how many cookies wrinklers had whithered, perform a reset, then restore the wrinklers with the amount they had whithered into the new game.
+It was possible, via using different computers/browsers, to save how many cookies wrinklers had withered, perform a reset, then restore the wrinklers with the amount they had withered into the new game.
 The wrinklers could then be popped to harvest millions or billions of cookies at once - presuming there were enough, it was possible to immediately get all three Speed Baking achievements as well as Hardcore and True Neverclick within the first minute of the new game.
 This was patched out as of 1.0402.

 The Old Gods: The Elder Gods who become more erratic and deformed as you ignore their demands.